newhook/krisp-obsidian-sync/README.md

   - Does not mark meetings as synced

 - `--meeting <meeting-id>` - Process a specific meeting by ID
-  - Works with `--resummarize` to re-summarize a single meeting
-  - Works with `--resync` to re-sync a single meeting to Obsidian
+  - Combine with `--overwrite` to re-summarize and re-sync a single meeting
   - Useful for fixing issues with individual meetings

+- `--apply-normalization` - Apply tag normalization during sync (for initial mass import only)
+  - Loads `normalize-result.json` and `normalize-premappings.json`
+  - Applies tag mappings when writing to Obsidian
+  - Use only during initial mass import, not for daily incremental syncs

 ## How It Works